 Have you ever been on a road trip and took a bathroom break only to feel the need to stop again 30 minutes later?
 Annoyed parents everywhere shake their heads at their kids while pulling over before the upholstery is ruined.
 Kids are notorious for this, but I’m an adult and this happens to me sometimes.
 Of course, I stop and take care of business before I go along my merry way.
 However, if I apply this circumstance to food, I would scoff at eating a mere 30 minutes after finishing a meal.
-If I don’t think twice about honoring my need to use the restroom, then why do I question my body when it’s hungry?
+If I don’t think twice about honoring my need to use the little girl’s room, then why do I question my body when it’s hungry?

 When I first started intuitive eating, I didn’t know up from down when it came to my hunger and fullness.
 My “normal” was famished or stuffed.
 Anywhere in between was foreign to me.
 One of my first baby steps in this process to was to listen to my more subtle hunger and fullness cues.
 As time went on, I got better and better at knowing when I needed to eat and when I was full.
 However, it’s not a perfect science and sometimes I miscalculated.1